JCA26/WRO-Engineering-journal/README.md

 Fix: Reduced speed at corners.

-Problem 2: Lap line detection would happen 50/50.
+Problem 2: Wall detection would happen 50/50.

-Fix: Adjusted color sensor position for better detection.
+Fix: Adjusted ultrasonic sensor position for better detection.

 Problem 3: Vehicle stability was poor and would un align easily.

-Fix: Added supports for wheels and front steering rack.
+Fix: Added support for wheels and front steering rack and larger wheels.

 Demo Video